-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Candidate demonstrates Candidate demonstrates insight Candidate refers to his/her Candidate needs to refer to his/her insight into his/her content and into his/her content and pedagogical content and pedagogical content and pedagogical knowledge. pedagogical knowledge and knowledge and is aware of the need knowledge. includes goal setting for for continuous learning. continuous learning.
+Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Candidate demonstrates insight Candidate demonstrates insight into Candidate refers to his/her content Candidate needs to refer to his/her into his/her content and pedagogical his/her content and pedagogical and pedagogical knowledge. content and pedagogical knowledge. knowledge and includes goal setting knowledge and is aware of the need for for continuous learning. continuous learning.

-2.2 Reflection on Instruction (PLEASE CHECK NOT APPLICABLE [NA] IF LESSON WAS NOT TAUGHT: NA)
+2.2 Reflection on Instruction (PLEASE CHECK NOT APPLICABLE [NA] IF LESSON WAS NOT TAUGHT:

-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) ☐ Reflection demonstrates insight into individual and group accomplishments via: data- driven decision making and planning, formative/summative assessments, attainment of learning outcomes, and analysis of the lesson's strengths and weaknesses.
-Reflection demonstrates: data- driven decision making and planning, formative/summative assessments, attainment of learning outcomes, and analysis of the lesson's strengths and weaknesses.
+Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) ☐ Reflection demonstrates insight into individual and group accomplishments via: data-driven decision making and planning, formative/summative assessments, attainment of learning outcomes, and analysis of the lesson's strengths and weaknesses.
+Reflection demonstrates: data-driven decision making and planning, formative/summative assessments, attainment of learning outcomes, and analysis of the lesson's strengths and weaknesses.
 Reflection demonstrates: data- driven decision making and planning, formative/summative assessments, and attainment of learning outcomes.
-Reflection needs to demonstrate: data-driven decision making and planning, formative/summative assessments, and attainment of learning outcomes.
+Reflection needs to demonstrate: data- driven decision making and planning, formative/summative assessments, and attainment of learning outcomes.